olasesi/ptf/README.md

 Configuration:
 -----------------

-config.php
+ - In config.php
-dbhost = ip / hostname of database server (use localhost or 127.0.0.1 for local db) db = name of database username = DB user password = password of DB user
+ - dbhost = ip / hostname of database server (use localhost or 127.0.0.1 for local db)
+ - db = name of database
+ - username = DB user
+ - password = password of DB user